Lawmakers call for investigation into IRS audits of Comey, McCabe

 “As I said to Inspector George this morning, TIGTA must immediately conduct a comprehensive investigation.
 The public needs to know the extent of this wrongdoing, and bad actors should be held accountable. ”

-Other Democratic members of the Ways & Means Committee also called for action from TIGTA.
+Other Democratic members of the Ways and Means Committee also called for action from TIGTA.

 “Since the Trump Administration used other illegal tools in attempting to remain in power, there is certainly reason for concern that this is more than an improbable coincidence,” Rep. Lloyd Doggett (D-Texas) told the Hill in a statement.